kolarcz/node-btwatch/README.md

 ### BTWatch.on('change', *callback(inRange, macAddress)*)
 Called if any of watched mac address changes its reach.

+### BTWatch.on('change::all', *callback(arrayOfMacAddressesStates)*)
+Called if any of watched mac address changes its reach, but returns all watched mac address states.

 ### BTWatch.on('change::*specifiedMacAddress*', *callback(inRange, macAddress)*)
 Called if watched mac address *specifiedMacAddress* changes its reach.